jmcerrejon/misapuntesde/src/2024/06/how_i_use_ai_as_developer_today.md

 If you are not convinced or do not want to pay for _GitHub Copilot_, there are other options.

+Two kings actually as an alternative for _GitHub Copilot_ are [Cursor](https://www.cursor.com) and [Bolt](https://bolt.new).
+The first one has a free plan with 2000 completions per month (not bad) and 50 slow premium requests.
+The second one is an online IDE, but is a good choice for rapid mockups with predefined templates using Astro, ShaCDN or Vitepress.

-For example, [Tabnine](https://www.tabnine.com/) in its _Basic_ plan, uses autocomplete code and is a _GitHub Copilot_ first cousin.
+[Tabnine](https://www.tabnine.com/) in its _Basic_ plan, uses autocomplete code and is a _GitHub Copilot_ first cousin.
 Another approach is [DeepCode](https://www.deepcode.ai/), which is a code analyzer that helps you find errors and improve your code.

 The above-mentioned _Sourcery_ can also help you in this regard and it is very easy to implement it.
 You can see the documentation for _VSCode_ [here](https://docs.sourcery.ai/Coding-Assistant/Guides/Getting-Started/VSCode/).